maniSbindra/kalypso-app-gitops/README.md

-This branch contains application manifests to be deployed to Dev environment.
+This branch contains application manifests to be deployed to Prod environment.

 Subfolders represent deployment targets.